Counter Logic Gaming: Organization

 Counter Logic Gaming was founded to compete in League of Legends tournaments by George "HotshotGG" Georgallidis and Alexander "Vodoo" Beutel in April 2010.
 In December 2011, Counter Logic Gaming merged with the Absolute Legends organization.
 Although the two organizations decided to separate a month later, the ex-AbsoluteLegends roster chose to stay with CLG, as Counter Logic Gaming Europe.
 On February 2, 2012, the organization announced that it had acquired the Dota 2 roster of Swedish team eXperience Gaming.
 In May of that year, Georgallidis created a CLG League of Legends B team, known as Counter Logic Gaming Black.
 On July 2, 2012, HotshotGG stepped down from the position of active CEO of Counter Logic Gaming, citing a wish to focus more on his game-play, and was replaced by his mother, Helen Georgallidis.

 In October 2012, CLG's Dota 2 team officially disbanded, with most of the players having left weeks before.
 Less than three months later, in late December, CLG.EU elected not to re-sign their contracts, instead signing with Evil Geniuses.
 The organization also disbanded CLG Black, leaving the original League of Legends team as the only roster under the Counter Logic Gaming banner.
 CEO Helen Georgallidis and COO Robert "CyberBob" Del Papa resigned with these announcements, and Kelby May was promoted to general manager for the organization.
 Kelby remained at CLG for two years until September 2014, when he stepped down; Matthew "MaTTcom" Marikian was promoted to general manager, while Bryan "bchenN" Chen was hired as the director of finance and operations.

 On November 10, 2014, Counter Logic Gaming announced that they had acquired the Shoot to Kill (now Final Boss) Halo roster, including professional Halo veteran Tom "OGRE 2" Ryan, branded under the name Counter Logic Gaming Halo.
 In January 2015, the organization also acquired the ex-mouseSpaz Counter-Strike: Global Offensive roster as CLG.CS, and reestablished the CLG Black brand that same month.
 On June 14, 2015, the organization expanded into Super Smash Bros.
 Melee, picking up Kevin "PewPewU" Toy.
 On July 7, 2015, the all-female ex-Ubinite roster was announced as CLG Red, a second Counter-Strike: Global Offensive team, and on August 6, 2015, the organization announced that Devin "Mylixia" Nash had become the new CEO, while HotshotGG became the President/Owner of Counter Logic Gaming.

 On December 2, 2015, the organization announced that they had expanded into Call of Duty by acquiring the roster of Denial eSports.

-On July 31, 2017, Madison Square Garden Company, well known as owners of the NBA team New York Knicks and the NHL team New York Rangers acquired a controlling stake in CLG.
+On July 31, 2017, Madison Square Garden Sports, owners of the NBA team New York Knicks and the NHL team New York Rangers acquired a controlling stake in CLG.

+On April 3, 2023, independent League of Legends reporter Travis Gafford reported that CLG would be closing its esports operations, laying off its staff, and laying off all of its teams, including the sale of its LCS slot.
+On April 6, 2023, NRG Esports acquired CLG, with MSG becoming a major shareholder in NRG.